Parallel Experimentation and Competitive Interference on Online Advertising Platforms

 Experimentation is a fixture of the digital age.
-Modern technology companies routinely run possibly hundreds or more of randomized controlled trials daily on their digital platforms to measure the effect of various interventions on user behavior and to formulate business strategy \citep{Kohavi2009}.
-Several digital platforms now offer ``experimentation as a service'' to their participating clients, whereby the platform runs experiments on behalf of firms, acting as their agent to facilitate measurement.
-Examples in digital marketing include \texttt{Adobe's }\textit{Target A/B Tests} \citep{Adobe2019}, \texttt{Facebook's }\textit{Brand Lift} \citep{Facebook2019} and \texttt{Google's }\textit{Website Optimizer} \citep{Google2019}.
-This paper pertains to the problem of facilitating parallel experimentation of this sort on a digital advertising platform.
+Companies routinely run numerous randomized experiments daily on their digital platforms to measure the effect of various interventions, such as advertising, and to formulate business strategy.
+Several digital platforms now offer ``experimentation as a service'' to their participating clients, whereby the platform experiments on behalf of firms, acting as their agents to facilitate measurement.\footnote{Examples include \texttt{Adobe}'s \textit{Target A/B Tests}, and \texttt{Google} and \texttt{Facebook}'s \textit{Optimize} for webpages and \textit{Conversion Lift} and \textit{Brand Lift} for advertising.}